Tobias Glidden, Executive Chairman

 Susan and her husband Toby moved year-round in 2018 from Manchester by the Sea, MA.
 Having both been raised in coastal communities, Nantucket was a natural fit for their lifestyle.

 Susan has worked as a Development Professional for over two decades, managing multiple capital campaigns and fundraising initiatives.
-Before joining ACK•Now in January, Susan worked as the Director of Development for Nantucket Conservation Foundation.
+Before joining ACK•Now, Susan worked as the Director of Development for the Nantucket Conservation Foundation.